matwerber1/aws-alexa-smart-home-demo/README.md

 1. Real (developer user) sign-up via an Alexa-enabled smart speaker (e.g. an [Echo Dot](https://www.amazon.com/All-new-Echo-Dot-3rd-Gen/dp/B0792KTHKJ)), [Alexa web app](https://alexa.amazon.com), Alexa mobile app ( [Android](https://play.google.com/store/apps/details?id=com.amazon.dee.app&hl=en_US), [iOS](https://itunes.apple.com/us/app/amazon-alexa/id944011620?mt=8)), or the test tool from the [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask/).

 2. [An AWS IoT Core "Thing"](https://docs.aws.amazon.com/iot/latest/developerguide/iot-thing-management.html) that is a logical cloud representation of a physical smart home device.
 Your Alexa skill will send commands to or read device state from the IoT Thing.
 Your physical device will receive commands from or send device state updates to the IoT Thing.
+While an AWS IoT Core "thing" is not required, it greatly simplifies the interaction between the physical world and your backend services.
+In a production scenario, each physical device would be mapped to a unique IoT thing.

 3. A [Cognito user pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) that acts as the identity provider (IdP) for your skill and stores the credentials and attributes of your signed-up users.